Advanced data mining allows visual analysis that can PREDICT and PREVENT poor performance and outages.

 Without a tool to view real-time and historical voice quality performance it is difficult to gauge user satisfaction with voice quality.
 Most of the users on a large phone system will perceive how well the system is functioning based on how the endpoint on their desk functions and sounds.

-Avaya endpoints have the ability to use the real-time control protocol (RTCP) to send data about active voice calls to a server.
+Avaya endpoints can use the real-time control protocol (RTCP) to send data about active voice calls to a server.
 That server would then correlate those packets together to gain a picture of the users experience with their voice calls.

 With intlx Solutions’ Avaya Visualize Monitoring you can collect data about voice calls on your Avaya system in one centralized location and use that data to view voice quality monitoring statistics in real time or on a historical basis.
 This ensures you identify voice quality issues before they become a problem and use historical data to help you solve problems that would otherwise be very difficult and time consuming to track down.